-To promote the visibility of our journal and offer a fresh perspective on a variety of topical issues in Neuroscience, we regularly recruit potential Guest Editors for theme issues suggested by the Editors and Editorial Board Members.
-These guidelines are intended to assist in selecting a theme and preparing a proposal for a Special Issue, as well as outline the responsibilities of a guest editor.
+To promote the visibility of the journal and offer a fresh perspective on a variety of topical issues in Neuroscience, we regularly recruit Guest Editors to edit special issues.
+These guidelines are intended to assist Guest Editors to understand what they need to do to edit a special issue, as well as outline their responsibilities for quality control of special issue articles.

-In addition to a topic suggested by the Editor-in-Chief, you may also propose any theme for a Special Issue that fits within the scope of the journal.
-The theme of the Special Issue must be of high current interest and broad enough to attract a reasonable number of submissions, but narrow enough to keep a strong focus for the Special Issue.
+Generally, we welcome editorial board members, well-qualified authors, reviewers, or external experts in the relevant fields to edit a special issue for the journal.
+For the special issue topic, the Editors (Editor-in-Chief and Board Members) usually suggest a topic for a certain Guest Editor according to their research background.
+In addition, the Guest Editor may also propose any theme for a special issue that fits within the scope of the journal.
+The theme of the special issue should be of high current interest and broad enough to attract readers, but narrow enough to keep a strong focus for the special issue.

 The proposal should include: